Fatemeh Sepehri: 2022 arrest and imprisonment

 During a wave of arrests as a result of Mahsa Amini protests, Sepehri was arrested on September 21 and taken to an unknown location after security agents raided her house.

-On October 23, 2022 Sepehri's daughter published a video stating that her mother has been kept in solitary confinement at the Islamic Revolutionary Guard Corps Intelligence center of Mashhad since her arrest, and after enduring more than a month in solitary confinement she can barely speak.
-The family's appeal to the case investigator and deputy prosecutor of the Mashhad court to transfer her to the general ward has been ineffective.
+On October 23, 2022, Sepehri's daughter published a video stating that her mother had been kept in solitary confinement at the Islamic Revolutionary Guard Corps Intelligence center of Mashhad since her arrest, and after enduring more than a month in solitary confinement she can barely speak.
+The family's appeal to the case investigator and deputy prosecutor of the Mashhad court to transfer her to the general ward was ineffective.

 In February 2023, Sepehri was given an 18 year prison sentence for "propaganda activities against the Islamic republic", "cooperation with hostile governments", "insulting the late Ayatollah Ruhollah Khomeini and Ali Khamenei", and "gathering and conspiring against national security".
 As of June 2023, she was being held in Vakilabad Prison.

 By September 2023, Sepehri was in need of heart surgery.
 She announced she would only to consent to surgery if her brothers, Hassan Sepehri and Mohammad-Hossein Sepehri, were released from detainment.
 She underwent her heart surgery on October 1, and was released from hospital and returned to prison on October 7.
 In December, Sepehri continued to struggle with health issues, including an elevated heart rate that made speaking difficult.

 In early April 2024, a judge accused Sepehri of supporting Israel after video was released in which she condemned Hamas' attacks against Israel on October 7, 2023 and Iranian support of Hamas.
 In mid-April, one of Sepehri's brothers reported on social media that his sister had faced "psychological torture" during an interrogation in Mashdad. on 6 June 2024, she was sentenced to 18 and a half years jail for having supported Israel.

+In May 2025, Sepehri was hospitalized multiple times for "severe heart palpitations, chest pain, and low blood pressure".
+In September 2025, her family reported she had "severe pain in both hands" and has "painful masses" on her shoulders and chest.